Schnyder woods, SLE(16), and Liouville quantum gravity: Multiple Peano curves and an excursion theory

 \subsection{A Poisson point process on half-plane Brownian excursions}

-In this section we describe an excursion decomposition of a two dimensional (correlated) Brownian motion, which is the peanosphere counterpart of the theory in Section~\ref{subsec:singleflow}.
+For \nocolor{$\alpha \in (-1,1)$, let $\scZ=(\scL,\scR)$ be a two-dimensional Brownian motion with covariance matrix In} this section we describe an excursion decomposition \xin{of $\scZ$} which is the peanosphere counterpart of the theory in Section~\ref{subsec:singleflow}.
 It is implicitly developed in \cite[Section 3]{bipolarII}, but we formulate it here via excursion theory.
 We will use this machinery to decompose $\cZ^\b$ into excursions away from the red flow line from the root.
 This excursion description of the coupling of the blue Peano curve with red flow lines is a key tool in the proof of Theorem~\ref{thm:3pair}.